 Bart has loved the idea of doing Christmas cards since we got married.

 - Don’t feel like you have to have them done by the first of the month.
 There aren’t any prizes for the first Christmas card delivered, so I don’t kill myself trying to get them.
 Plus, the prices tend to go down the further into the month you get.
 One year, when we sent them out fairly late, thanks to waiting for Ani to be born so we could get a family photo, they were 70% off and we spent less than $50 total on them, including postage.
 Score.
 And they still arrived before Christmas.
 You’re not a procrastinator, you’re frugal.
+You can also use the code READ50 for 50% at Mixbook, which is where we printed our Christmas cards this year.

 - Keep a digital spreadsheet of addresses.
 The gathering of addresses is for sure the worst part.
 The first year, we put together a spreadsheet on Google Drive with the addresses of everyone we wanted to send one too.
 That first year took a while to set up, but now it’s always accessible and as people move over the course of the year, we have one central place to update their info.
 When we’re ready to do Christmas cards, we just scan the list to see if we know of any updates we need to make, add anyone new to the list, and it’s ready to go.
 Plus, it’s super handy to have all our addresses available anytime we need them throughout the year.
+This is truly my best life advice to anyone ever.